3 Things to Look for in a Climbing Shoe

 When you're on the beginner end of climbing, your footwork is probably less precise, translating to more significant wear and tear on the shoe rubber.
 In such a case, a pair of thin-soled shoes that promise a better toe to feel on the rock is probably more conducive to a blown-out toe and wasted money than performance.
 We'd rather see beginners in something like our Blue Senegi or Habara Picante, which we designed for durability without sacrificing performance.

-Conversely, pulling tabs, laces, and straps can wear out even faster than the rubber when you're more advanced and climbing.
+Conversely, pulling tabs, laces, and straps can wear out even faster than the rubber when you're more advanced at climbing.
 For instance, with crack climbing, laces or straps will rub against the wall and wear out accordingly.
 In such a case, look for an enclosed toe lace-up system that protects laces from abrasion.

 3. Climbing style.